 However, pixels determine potential quality.
-In this note, we explain why you will make much clearer and better decisions recognizing this.
+In this note, we explain and help you make clearer decisions when selecting cameras.

 Now contrast this with this low quality, low resolution image:

-This is 5 pixels wide and a total of 35 pixels covering the same exact area as the image above (enlarged so you can see it).
+This is 5 pixels wide and 7 pixels tall, a total of 35 pixels covering the same exact area as the image above (enlarged so you can see it).
 This image is extremely low quality and you cannot identify it as a human face.

 Why?
 The pixels are being forced to cover areas wider than the details desired.
-You can see it the blockiness of the image.
+You can see this with the blockiness of the image.
 Those blocks are the limits of the pixel.

 The image calls out 3 of the 35 pixels but you can make out pretty much all the individual pixels.